afroraydude/EnglishSlangBot/README.md

 4) Done!

 # Helping out
 Everything the bot uses (minus login) is in this project.
-Translations are held in `brit.ini`.
+Translations are held in `slanglib.ini`.
 Just send a pull request.